LOOHP/InteractiveChat/README.md

 More information (screenshots, commands, permissions) about the plugin can be found on the Spigot page linked above.

-## Built against Spigot and Bungeecord
+## Built against Spigot, Bungeecord, and Adventure
-Built against [Spigot's API](https://www.spigotmc.org/wiki/buildtools/) (required mc versions are listed on the spigot page above) & [Bungeecord's API](https://github.com/SpigotMC/BungeeCord).
+Built against [Spigot's API](https://www.spigotmc.org/wiki/buildtools/) (required mc versions are listed on the spigot page above), and [Bungeecord's API](https://github.com/SpigotMC/BungeeCord), with support for the [Adventure Library](https://github.com/KyoriPowered/adventure) (Notably used by [Paper](https://papermc.io/) since Minecraft 1.16.5).
 Plugins built against Spigot usually also work with [Paper](https://papermc.io/) while plugins built against Bungeecord usually also works with [Waterfall](https://github.com/PaperMC/Waterfall).

 ## Development Builds